Key Stage One SATs 2025: Your Two-Minute Guide

 Children will sit two separate papers as part of Key Stage 1 SATs.

 • Paper 1: Arithmetic.
 Children will be asked to answer questions using the four operations (adding, subtracting, multiplication and division) as well as some basic fractions work.
-This paper will take around 15 minutes to administer.
+These questions require fixed responses and are designed to test basic calculation skills.
+This paper will take around 20 minutes to administer.

 • Paper 2: Mathematical Fluency.
 Children will be asked to solve problems and demonstrate reasoning skills.
 Question types include multiple choice, completing a table or a chart and explaining methods used to arrive at an answer.
+This paper focuses on applying mathematical concepts to real-life situations, often including a mix of question types like matching, visual representation, and interpreting data.
+Some questions will be read aloud by the teacher.
 This paper will take around 35 minutes to administer.

 • Paper 1 is worth 25 marks, whilst Paper 2 is worth 35 marks.